JarveeLee/Text_detect_for_Traffic_sign/README.md

 The SVM_train is to train the SVM which is used in Baidu_process.

+The label tool is used to label your own data set.

 These code can be run on VS2015+OPENCV 3.1+win10,that is my own enviroment.

 I have to admit that these code are bad arranged.So I must briefly explain it.